Searchers find fin, no trace of reef diver

-A multi-agency search continued for the second day today for 55-year-old diver Kenneth Bigbee.
+A multiagency search continued for the second day Sunday for 55-year-old diver Kenneth Bigbee.

-A fin was found during the search but there was no sign of Bigbee, said Roderick R. Meno, Guam Fire Department battalion chief who's heading the search-and rescue operations.
+A fin was found during the search but there was no sign of Bigbee, said Roderick R. Meno, the Guam Fire Department battalion chief heading search and rescue operations.

-Nine GFD search-and-rescue personnel were being assisted by a Guam Police Department boat and its crew as well as the Coast Guard and a Navy Dive Locker team, said Meno.
+Nine GFD search and rescue personnel were being assisted by a Guam Police Department boat and its crew as well as the Coast Guard and a Navy Dive Locker team, Meno said.

 The Navy Dive Locker team launched a drone to aid in the search.
 The Guam National Guard also launched its UH-72A Lakota helicopter.